louiz/biboumi/INSTALL.rst

  performances when connecting to a big number of IRC servers at the same time.

-libbotan_ 2.x (optional)
+libbotan_ 2.x (optional, but recommended)
  Provides TLS support.
 Without it, IRC connections are all made in plain-text mode.

 gcrypt_ (mandatory only if botan is absent)
  Provides the SHA-1 hash function, for the case where Botan is absent.
+It does NOT provide any TLS or encryption feature.

 systemd_ (optional)
  Provides the support for a systemd service of Type=notify.
 This is useful only